victimsnino/ReactivePlusPlus/Readme.md

 Main advantages of ReactivePlusPlus are that it is written in Modern C++ with Performance and Usage in mind.
 As a result it is fast, readable, easy to use and well-documented.

+**NOTE**: ReactivePlusPlus is library for C++20.
+So, it works only on compilers that supports most C++20 features.
+CI uses gcc-10, clang-11, visual studio 2022

 # What about existing Reactive Extension libraries for C++?

 Reactive programming is excelent programming paradigm and approach for creation of multi-threading and real-time programs which reacts on some events.
 Unfortunately, there is only one stable and fully-implemented library at the moment of creation of ReactivePlusPlus - [RxCpp](https://github.com/ReactiveX/RxCpp).